 8. Somnath Temple

-It is one of the most revered ‘jyotirlings’ among the 12 existing jyotirlings of India.
+It is one of the most revered ‘jyotirlings’ among the 12 existing jyotirlingas of India.
 The temple is located in Prabhas Kshetra in Saurashtra (Gujarat).
-Prabhas Kshetra is also the region in which, it is believed that, Lord Krishna left his mortal body.
+Prabhas Kshetra is also the region in which, it is believed that Lord Krishna left his mortal body.

 Another interesting thing about the place is that it is built on the shore of Arabian Sea and in between the temple and the South Pole, in a straight line there is no land area.
 Somnath temple was destroyed and re-built many times.
 The place also has a Somnath museum, Junagadh gate, beach and a sound and light show to amuse the pilgrims.

 The Sun temple is situated in the small town of Konark, which is situated in the Puri district of Odisha.
 This marvel of architecture is dedicated to Lord Sun.
 And resembling his carriage, the temple has been built in the shape of a chariot, which has twelve wheels and is shown as being dragged by the seven horses also.